 Troponin T is an independent prognostic indicator of adverse outcomes and can be used as a patient risk-stratifying tool in patients with unstable angina or non–Q-wave MI.

 Arterial blood gas values indicate overall acid-base homeostasis and the level of arterial blood oxygenation.
 (Acidosis can have a particularly deleterious effect on myocardial function.)
-A base deficit elevation (reference range is +3 to -3 mmol/L) correlates with the occurrence and severity of shock.
+A base deficit elevation (reference range, +3 to –3 mmol/L) correlates with the occurrence and severity of shock.
 A base deficit is also an important marker to follow during resuscitation of a patient from shock.

 An elevated serum lactate level is an indicator of shock.
 Serial lactate measurements are useful markers of hypoperfusion and are also used as indicators of prognosis.
 Elevated lactate values in a patient with signs of hypoperfusion indicate a poor prognosis; rising lactate values during resuscitation portend a very high mortality rate.

-Brain natriuretic peptide (BNP) may be useful as an indicator of congestive heart failure and as an independent prognostic indicator of survival.
+Brain natriuretic peptide (BNP) may be useful as an indicator of congestive heart failure (CHF) and as an independent prognostic indicator of survival.
 A low BNP level may effectively rule out cardiogenic shock in the setting of hypotension; however, an elevated BNP level does not rule in the disease.

 Echocardiography should be performed early to establish the cause of cardiogenic shock.
 Echocardiography provides information on global and regional systolic function and on diastolic dysfunction.
 Echocardiography findings can also lead to a rapid diagnosis of mechanical causes of shock, such as acute ventricular septal defect, free myocardial wall rupture, pericardial tamponade, and papillary muscle rupture causing acute myocardial regurgitation.